SHIELDING YOU

 Post-conviction attorney Michael Panella will help you look for new evidence and prove to the court that it wasn’t available during your trial.
 Our team of attorneys will also ensure that your motion is filed within two years of discovering new evidence so you can have a chance at post-conviction relief.

-Can People File Their Own Motions With the Court?
+Can People File Their Own Motions With The Court?

 You can file your own motions for post-conviction relief, but that would be a mistake.
 There are strict filing deadlines to follow; and if you miss them, a judge won’t hear your motion.
 It is also an uphill battle to fight for relief after a guilty plea or a conviction.